finos/symphony-bdk-java/docs/activity-api.md

 * `{arg1} {@arg2}` is valid
 * `{arg1}{arg2}` is invalid

+Argument names must be unique inside a given pattern.

 When a slash command matches, arguments can be retrieved thanks to the `getArguments()` method in the `CommandContext` class.

 ```java